What Is Rogue Security Software: Complete 2024 Guide

 • Always read antivirus reviews carefully.
 Look at the negative responses first, as some companies hire people to write positive reviews.
 If there are any reports that the download is malware, look elsewhere.

 • Use well-known security brands with years of industry experience.
-Internationally trusted companies, such as Norton and McAfee, won’t offer rogue software.
+Internationally trusted companies, such as Norton and Bitdefender, won’t offer rogue software.

 • Hackers are known to copy branding from reliable sources, so never download from unofficial vendors.
-Always visit the official site of a brand when buying or installing their products.
+Always visit the official site of a brand when buying or installing its products.

 • Smart clicking should already be an everyday security practice, but it’s even more critical for security software.
 Standard rules apply; don’t open email attachments from unknown senders, click on ads or pop-ups, or use shortened URLs.